SUSE-Developer-Community/sandbox-welcome-content/content/advanced.md

   app.run(host="0.0.0.0", port=8080)
 ```

 Lastly, we need to actually run these in CF. Since we actually have two different applications here (web and worker) we can define both in the same manifest.
-We just need to make sure we share the same rabbitmq service instance.
+We just need to make sure we share the same service instance.

 {{<callout title="Note">}}
 Since the worker doesn't need a URL, we can set `no-route: true`.